 The TCGP and SLCGP are both funded through the BIL but are separate grant programs.
-Tribal governments can apply directly for TCGP funding, whereas tribes are only eligible for SLCGP funding as subrecipients.
-Tribal governments applying for funding through SLCGP will have to contact their state or territory's State Administrative Agency (SAA).
-Tribes can receive funding as a direct recipient through the TCGP and as a subrecipient through the SLCGP.
+Tribal Nations can apply directly for TCGP funding, whereas tribes are only eligible for SLCGP funding as subrecipients.
+Tribal Nations applying for funding through SLCGP will have to contact their state or territory's State Administrative Agency (SAA).
+Tribal Nations can receive funding as a direct recipient through the TCGP and as a subrecipient through the SLCGP.
 More information on the SLCGP can be found here.

-When will Tribal governments receive funding?
+When will Tribal Nations receive funding?